 Some recipes call to scald the milk, which isn’t necessary if you’re using pasteurized milk.
 However, if you’re using fresh vanilla beans, scalding the milk with the vanilla and letting it cool down a little will allow the vanilla to infuse into the milk.
 I heat the milk until almost to a boil, so that it speeds up the process of dissolving the sugar and thickening.

-Make sure to mix the eggs, cornstarch and sugar together in a separate bowl until you have a nice smooth paste.
+Make sure to mix the eggs, cornstarch, and sugar together in a separate bowl until you have a nice smooth paste.

-This ensures that you have NO LUMPS in the cornstarch, and the sugar and eggs will form a thick paste which will mix in better with the milk.
+This ensures that you have NO LUMPS in the cornstarch, and that the sugar and eggs form a thick paste which will mix in better with the milk.
 But don’t do this ahead of time.
 Only mix it together a few minutes before adding the milk.
 Otherwise the eggs will cook in the sugar.

 Be careful when tempering the eggs with the hot milk.

-If you’re a beginner, you could get someone to help you whisk the egg mix, while you pour the hot milk in a thin stream to temper the eggs.
+If you’re a beginner, you could get someone to help you whisk the egg mix while you pour the hot milk in a thin stream to temper the eggs.
 Another way to temper the eggs is to keep the bowl with the egg-sugar mix on a tea towel (to prevent slipping), and pour the hot milk from a light and small measuring cup (light enough to control with one hand).
 This makes it easier to whisk the egg mix with one hand and pour hot milk with the other.

 Keep whisking and mixing the pastry cream while cooking.

 It’s important to keep the milk-egg mix moving while it’s being heated.
-The milk will curdle when it comes closer to the boiling point, and we do NOT want that!
+The milk will curdle when it comes closer to the boiling point, and you do NOT want that!
 Use a whisk and a spatula to make sure the pastry cream stays smooth.
 If you feel that the creme patissiere is heating up too fast, remove it from the heat periodically while stirring.

 Bring the vanilla pastry cream to a boil.